webzera/laracart/README.md

 php composer.phar require webzera/laracart
 ```

-Then run these commands to publish assets and config：
+Then run these commands to publish assets and config

 Open `http://localhost/cart/` in browser,